OUR PARTNERS AND NETWORK MEMBERS

 Connect ~ Support ~ Empower

 Widows for Peace Through Democracy has a growing global network, with network members and partners throughout the world.

 Our focus is widows in conflict and post conflict zones.

-If you are interested in becoming a partner please Click here
+If you are interested in becoming a member of the WPD Global Network please Click here

 Partner organisations in Cameroon